MuriloCavalcanteLima/todo_app/README.md

-# 📌 To-Do List API
+# 📌 To-Do List API | Ruby on Rails

 ### An API to manage tasks ans goals